rachelle-norman/8-Week-SQL-Challenges/Case Study #1: Danny's Diner.md

 | B | curry |
 | C | ramen |

+- Customer A purchased both curry and sushi for their first order.
+- Customer B's first purchase was curry.
+- Customer C's first purchase was ramen.

 ***

 **#4: What is the most purchased item on the menu and how many times was it purchased by all customers?**